-His book, What It Means to Write: Creativity and Metaphor, will be published in 2019 by McGill-Queens University Press.
+His book, What It Means to Write: Creativity and Metaphor, is published by McGill-Queens University Press (2019).

 His fiction has been published in The New Quarterly, Hart House Review, and Puritan.
 He won Second Prize in the 2017 Toronto Star Short Story Contest, selected from 1200 submissions—you can read the story here.
 He also writes non-fiction, like this piece about travelling light.

 His research on how people learn from metaphors has been published in the Creativity Research Journal, the Canadian Review of Art Education, the Journal of International Dialogues on Education, and most recently in the Journal of the Canadian Association for Curriculum Studies.

 He has received a SSHRC Bombardier Doctoral Fellowship, a SSHRC Post-Doctoral Fellowship, and a Toronto Arts Council Writer’s Grant, and a Canada Council for the Arts Grant to write a novel.

 His visual work includes commissions, picture books, and illustrations for socially conscious projects.